sarg3nt/certified-kubernetes-administrator/Command Memorization.md

 # Command Memorization

-List of commands I am currently memorizing
+List of commands to memorize.

 ## Main Memorization List